Kalimuthu-Velappan/SONIC-DOCS/platforms/coremgr/core_file_manager.md

 1. Add the systemd-coredump service to the SONiC build, along with the coredumpctl management tool.
 This manages core dump generation and disk utilization.
   2. Add a new SONiC service to manage these core dumps as follows: -
           a.
 Support per-process core file rotation and archiving to optimize disk space
-  3. Strip  Core files of sensitive information
+  3. Strip  Core files sensitive information
   4. Collect tech-support data when a new core dump is discovered, and manage/export it with the core dump
   5. Periodically collect/export tech-support data